MatthewDavid2011/Random-number-Generator/README.md

 # Random-number-Generator
+Understanding random module with 2 simple projects
-Understanding random module; Heads or tails Project; who will pay the bill project.
+a.
+Heads or tails Project;
+b. who will pay the bill project.